robetatis/study_notes_regression/README.md

 ### Omitted variable bias

+In practice, MLR is often used in _observational_ contexts, where it's hard to include all relevant variables and/or randomize observations in order to balance the effect of unseen factors.
+For this reason, it's important to explore what happens when we **omit relevant regressors** in MLR.

-When we omit relevant regressors we are 'burying' their effect in the $\hat{\beta}_j$ of the factors we do include.
+Intuitively, when we omit relevant regressors we are 'burying' their effect in the $\hat{\beta}_j$ of the factors we do include.
 This happens when the omitted regressors meet two conditions: 1) the omitted regressors correlate with $y$ **and** 2) the omitted regressors correlate with the included regressors.
 Formally:

 Suppose the true model is $y = X\beta + \epsilon$.
 Say $X$ is of shape (n, m), but we only include $k$ regressors ($k < m$), i.e., we leave $m-k$ regressors out of the model.
 We can say $X$ is made up of two parts (included and omitted columns), so we can write it as $X = [X_1 \ X_2]$, with $X_1$ = the included regressors and $X_2$ = the omitted regressors.
 Each of these is just a matrix, one with the included ($X_1$) and another with the omitted ($X_2$) columns of $X$.